kauailabs/sf2/README.md

 - fuses sensor data streams using state-of-the-art algorithms
 - includes tools for debugging, data visualization and offline data analysis

 SF2 works seamlessly with Kauai Labs Sensors (navX-MXP, navX-Micro) and supports multiple robot platforms including FRC robotics, FTC robotics and Linux/Windows-based robot control systems.
+SF2 is an open framework and will work with third-party sensors.

 SF2 includes tutorials and examples with source code in several popular programming languages to streamline the integration of advanced sensor fusion into a robot control system.